-Page
+Pag

-Financial Trends42 - 48
+Financial Trends

-These schedules contain trend information to help the reader understand how the Authority's financial performance and well-being have changed over time.

-Revenue Capacity49 - 60
+Revenue Capacity51 - 6

 These schedules contain information to help the reader assess the Authority's most significant local revenue sources.

-Debt Capacity61 - 63
+Debt Capacity63 - 6

 These schedules present information to help the reader assess the affordability of the Authority's current levels of outstanding debt and the Authority's ability to issue additional debt in the future.

-Demographic and Economic Information64 - 66
+Demographic and Economic Information66 - 6

 These schedules offer demographic and economic indicators to help the reader understand the environment within which the Authority's financial activities take place.

-Operating Information67 - 70
+Operating Information69 - 7

 These schedules contain service and infrastructure data to help the reader understand how the information in the Authority's financial report relates to the services the Authority provides and the activities it performs.